Builyan, Queensland: History

 The name Builyan is an Aboriginal word, meaning stone curlew.

 The Builyan Cemetery (formerly the Many Peaks Cemetery) is on the Gladstone Regional Council's Local Heritage Register.
 An area of 4 acres at Many Peaks was proclaimed a cemetery reserve in 1910.

 Builyan State School opened on 4 December 1922.

 Builyan Post Office opened on 1 July 1927 (a receiving office had been open from 1912) and closed on 13 August 1993.

 Builyan Hall was opened in August 1950, built from local timbers with a dance floor of spotted gum.
 A ceremony at the hall attended by 500-600 people switched on mains electricity to the town on 30 October 1954.

 The former Gladstone to Monto railway runs through the centre of Builyan.

 Education

 Builyan State School is a government primary (Prep-6) school for boys and girls at Gladstone Road (24.5293°S 151.3854°E).
 In 2017, the school had an enrolment of 8 students with 2 teachers (1 full-time equivalent) and 4 non-teaching staff (2 full-time equivalent).
 In 2020 the student enrolment was 7 students.
+In 2023 the enrolment increased to 10 students.